-The Environmental Improvements Fund will offer grants of between £250 and £1,000 to new projects developed by local people in the Linacre electoral ward.
+The Environmental Improvements Fund offers grants of between £250 and £1,000 to new projects developed by local people in the Linacre electoral ward.

-The funding for the new grants has come from Sefton Council.
+The funding for the grants is thanks to Linacre Ward members at Sefton Council.

 Applications from established community and voluntary organisations are welcome, but the fund is also open to informal groups of friends or neighbours joining forces to work on a one-off green project.

 Projects need to be able to operate within the fund guidelines, and so must comply with all relevant legislation, for example health and safety and working on the highway regulations.
 Advice will be available from both Regenerus and Sefton Council to make sure this issue doesn’t prevent a project from going ahead.

 Organisers say they expect applications for a wide range of projects, from groups wishing to hire skips for a neighbourhood clean-up to residents looking to create a new community garden on local wasteland.